alizaynoune/alizaynoune/README.md

 -   🚀 Building **Hiraf.ma**, a marketplace connecting Moroccan artisans with clients
 -   🌍 Based in **Kenitra, Morocco**
 -   🌱 Always learning and exploring new technologies in web development
--   🛠️ Experienced in DevOps practices and containerization
+-   🛠️ Experienced in Web Development and DevOps practices
 -   ⚡ Fun fact: I love solving complex algorithmic challenges and automating repetitive tasks

 ## 💻 Tech Stack